akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 .. note::

-    If you have several php versions on your machine installed with homebrew, these files can be located in ``/usr/local/etc/php/x.x/php.ini``.
+    If you have several PHP versions on your machine installed with homebrew, these files can be located in ``/usr/local/etc/php/x.x/php.ini``.

 .. code-block:: yaml